ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

 This Telegraf output plugin is a general purpose output plugin for the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html).

-## Arrow Schema
+## Overview

-The plugin currently supports outputting data points to any schema retrived from the table defined in the configuration.
+The plugin currently supports outputting Telegraf metrics to the Apache Arrow Flight server and table specified in the [sample configuration](/plugins/output/flight/sample.conf).
-It assumes that any string defined in the schema is a tag in the Telegraf metric.

-## Setting up and running the plugin
+It uses the type of each column in the table to determine which part of the metrics should be assigned to that column.
+If the column has the type `TIMESTAMP` `metric.Time().UnixMilli()` is assigned to it, if the column has the type `STRING` the tag with the same name is assigned to it, for columns of all other types the field with the same name is assigned to it.

+## Installation

 To build the binary and run the plugin: